playingintraffic/zen/docs/overview.md

 You get full control.
 You write the extensions.
 You decide what loads.
-You don't fight the framework.
+You don't fight the core.
 If other cores make you unbuild before you build, ZEN lets you start clean and stay clean.

 ---